Senate approves bill to make Juneteenth a federal holiday

 The bill would lead to Juneteenth becoming the 12th federal holiday.
 It is expected to easily pass the House, which would send it to President Joe Biden for his signature.

 Juneteenth commemorates when the last enslaved African Americans learned they were free.
-Confederate soldiers surrendered in April 1865, but word didn't reach the last enslaved Black people until June 19, when Union soldiers brought the news of freedom to Galveston, Texas.
-That was also about two years after the Emancipation Proclamation.
+Confederate soldiers surrendered in April 1865, but word didn’t reach the last enslaved Black people until June 19, when Union soldiers brought the news of freedom to Galveston, Texas.
+That was also about two and a half years after the Emancipation Proclamation freeing slaves in the Southern states.

 “Making Juneteenth a federal holiday is a major step forward to recognize the wrongs of the past,” said Senate Majority Leader Chuck Schumer, D-N.Y.
 “But we must continue to work to ensure equal justice and fulfill the promise of the Emancipation Proclamation and our Constitution.”